Living in Chile

 What do I need to know about living in Chile?

 When we asked people what advice they would give someone preparing to move to Chile, they said:

 "Santiago I would give them advice to be open minded, considerate of the local cultures, and respectful of local traditions.
-I have lived in three different countries around the world and no one can honestly say what it's like to live in any of those countries until they experience it for," said another expat in Santiago.
+I have lived in three different countries around the world and no one can honestly say what it's like to live in any of those countries until they experience it for," explained one expat living in Santiago, Chile.

 How do I meet people in Chile?

 Betsy Burlingame is the Founder and President of Expat Exchange and is one of the Founders of Digital Nomad Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.